 (Which is not to say we don’t eat at any of these other spots; we have and we do.
 But if we’re out in the area at night, we’ll probably end up at one of these.)

 Ippudo Fifth Ave.: The downtown branch is beloved for its real-deal ramen and other Japanese dishes, and now Midtown has two Ippudos to call its own.
 This latest one near Times Square specializes in kasane broth, a pork and chicken blend, and is the only branch to offer takeout.
-(If you’re craving tonkotsu (pork only), head up to the branch on 51st St.) Open Mon-Fri, 11am-3:30pm + 5:30pm-10:30pm; Sat-Sun, noon-10pm.
-24 W. 46th St., between Fifth & Sixth Aves., map More ramen: We’ve long loved the narrow ramen bar at Totto Ramen (locations on 52nd St. and farther west on 51st St.), though there is always a line; a newer spot, Tabata Noodle, is a good second bet nearby.
+(If you’re craving tonkotsu (pork only), head up to the branch on 51st St.) Open Mon-Fri, 11:30am-3:30pm + 5pm-9pm; Sat, 11:30am-10pm; Sun, 11:30am-9pm.
+24 W. 46th St., between Fifth & Sixth Aves., map.
+More ramen: We’ve long loved the narrow ramen bar at Totto Ramen (locations on 52nd St. and farther west on 51st St.), though there is always a line; a newer spot, Tabata Noodle, is a good second bet on Ninth Ave. at 40th St.

-Sake Bar Hagi46: Just west of Eighth Ave., on 46th Street, you’ll find this great sake bar/izakaya option that’s perfect for those late-night okonomiyaki/yakitori/mentai pasta cravings.
-Open Sun-Mon, 5pm-midnight; Tues- Sat, 5pm-2am.
+Sake Bar Hagi 46: Just west of Eighth Ave., on 46th Street, you’ll find this great sake bar/izakaya option that’s perfect for those late-night okonomiyaki/yakitori/mentai pasta cravings.
+Open Sun, Tues & Wed, 5pm-11pm; Thurs, 5pm-midnight; Fri & Sat, 5pm-1am.
 358 West 46th St., betw.
 Eighth & Ninth Aves., map

 Toloache: This lively two-level upscale Mexican restaurant keeps it real with tacos featuring chapulines, roasted grasshoppers, among its offerings, as well as wonderful guacamole and ceviche options and quesadillas from its brick oven.
 Reservations recommended.
-Open Sun, 11:30am-10pm; Mon, 11:30am-10pm; Tues-Thurs, 11:30am-11pm; Fri-Sat, 11:30am-midnight.
+It has indoor and outdoor seating.
+Open Sun, 11:30am-10pm; Mon, 11:30am-10pm; Tues-Thurs, 11:30am-11pm; Fri-Sat, 11:30am-11:30pm.
 251 W. 50th St., betw.
 Broadway & Eighth Ave., map

 Where to Drink in Times Square